 Chicken Vesuvio with peas and potatoes in white wine sauce.

-Start by cooking your chicken thighs in a hot pan until they’re golden brown.
-Next, add potato wedges to the pan and cook until they form a brown crust.
-Finally, add onions and garlic and cook until tender.
-Make a sauce with white wine, chicken broth and seasonings, then place the chicken and potatoes in the sauce.
+Next, make a sauce with white wine, chicken broth and seasonings, then place the chicken and potatoes in the sauce.
 Put the pan in the oven, and bake until everything is browned and the chicken and potatoes are cooked through.
-Add peas to the pan and cook for a few more minutes.
+Add peas to the pan and stir them into the sauce.
 Finally, add a squeeze of lemon juice and sprinkle of parsley, then serve and enjoy.

-Browned chicken thighs in a pan.
+Browned thighs in a pan.

 • Chicken Vesuvio really works best with bone-in skin-on chicken pieces.
 I use thighs, but you could use a combination of thighs and drumsticks, or even bone-in, skin-on chicken breasts.
 Be aware that the chicken breasts may take longer to cook as they are larger in size.